MemuGG64/SimpleNotes-GTK/README.md

 📦 Option 2: Debian Package.

-The easiest way to install SimpleNotes-GTK on Ubuntu, Debian, Linux Mint, or Pop!_OS is by using the .deb package.
 Download the [latest Release](https://github.com/MemuGG64/SimpleNotes_GTK/releases).
 Install it by oppening the .deb or using your terminal:
 ```Bash